 My mother would take my brothers and me to the Sierras when I was a kid.
-She would tell us stories of going on extended hikes with Ansel Adams into the back county.
-I didn’t understand at the time why landscape photography was to become a major pursuit later in life.
+She would tell us stories of going on extended hikes with Ansel Adams into the backcountry.
+I didn’t understand at the time that landscape photography would become a major influence later in my life.

 My parents were friends of Imogen Cunningham and hired her to take family pictures of my brothers and me.
 During one occasion, in a park in San Francisco, a child suddenly appeared from behind the bushes.
 Cunningham spun around with her camera and before she could get the shot the child disappeared.
 I never understood what that moment was about until much later in my life.

-In the sixties abstract expressionism had a strong influence on me.
+In the seventies abstract expressionism had a strong influence on me.